nuitrcs/rshiny/README.md

 ### Workshop Materials

-To download workshop materials, click on the green Clone or Download button, then download the repository as a ZIP file.
+To download workshop materials (which will be available about 1 week before the event), click on the green Clone or Download button, then download the repository as a ZIP file.

 ![github download](images/githubdownload.png)